 You can also add some placeholder text to the search bar.
 This text will disappear automatically when the visitor starts typing.

-To add a placeholder, simply click on ‘Optional placeholder…’ and then start typing.
+To add a placeholder, click ‘Optional placeholder…’ and then start typing.

-When you are happy with how the Search block looks, you can go ahead and either publish or update the post.
+When you’re happy with how the Search block looks, you can publish or update the post.

 We hope this tutorial helped you learn how WordPress search works and how to make it better.
-You may also want to learn how to make money online blogging with WordPress or check out our list of the best email marketing services for small businesses.
+Next, you may also want to check out our guides on:

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.